 Why is this setup superior?
 You ask!

-The above two photographs illustrate several other advantages to my ECKLASPHERE setup.
+The above two photographs illustrate several other benefits to my ECKLASPHERE setup.

-- I can quickly and easily stabilize the camera from a very low angle.
+- I can quickly and easily stabilize the camera from a low angle.

 - It is very lightweight and easy to carry for long distances.

-- I can easily move my camera and the stabilizing platform, as the subject moves.
+- I can quickly move my camera and the stabilizing platform, as the subject moves.

-You can imagine that some movement on my part was critical to capturing the ghost crab in a close, perfectly composed, photograph.
-She was a quick little creature, and it was absolutely necessary to photograph her from a very low angle to see her amazing features.
-I also had to move frequently when photographing the arctic walrus, as he kept shifting his position to warm up different parts of his body with the sunshine.
+You can imagine that some movement on my part was critical to capturing the ghost crab in a close, entirely composed photograph.
+She was a quick little creature, and it was necessary to photograph her from a low angle to see her amazing features.
+I also had to move frequently when photographing the arctic walrus as he kept shifting his position to warm up different parts of his body with the sunshine.

-If you closely study the above photograph of the ECKLASPHERE, you can see that there is a slight flattened bottom section, and then it gently tapers upward – toward the top of the sphere.
+If you carefully study the above photograph of the ECKLASPHERE, you can see that there is a slightly flattened bottom section.
+Then it gently tapers upward – toward the top of the sphere.

-This curve is an excellent engineering detail!
-Imagine, that you have framed up your perfect wildlife photograph.
+This curve is a superb engineering detail!
+Imagine that you have framed up your perfect wildlife photograph.
 However, the animal is moving.
 You notice that a slight change of angle on the camera would create a much better composition.
 Now, imagine that you are fumbling around with the locking knobs of your tripod, as you watch your picture dissipate into history.
-With the ECKLASPHERE, you steady the camera and with a fluid gentle movement, you tip to create your composition – fast, easy, smooth, and steady!
+With the ECKLASPHERE, you steady the camera.
+With a gentle fluid movement, you tip to create your composition – fast, easy, smooth, and steady!